Vince Cate

 Vincent Aron Cate (born 1963) is a cryptography software developer based in Anguilla.
-He graduated from the University of California, Berkeley and ran an Atari hardware business in the 1980s before beginning a Ph.D. programme at Carnegie Mellon University, but dropped out and moved to Anguilla to pursue business opportunities there.
-In his new home, he would go on to establish an internet service provider, a computer club for young students, and an annual cryptography conference.
-A former U.S. citizen, he gave up his U.S. citizenship in 1998 in protest of U.S. laws on the export of cryptography.
+He gave up his U.S. citizenship in 1998 in protest of U.S. laws on the export of cryptography.

+Early life and education

+Cate graduated from the University of California, Berkeley and later enrolled as a doctoral student at Carnegie Mellon University, where he did research on file systems with Thomas Gross, and also worked on allowing remote file systems to be mounted over FTP.
+However, with the rise of the Internet, Cate lost interest in his research and left the university without completing his dissertation, receiving a master's degree.

 Career

 In the early 1980s, Cate lived in San Jose, California, where he ran a business producing software and hardware to interface CP/M-compatible printers, disk drives, and keyboards with Atari computers such as the Atari 400.
 This allowed CP/M system owners considering the purchase of an Atari computer to save on the cost of peripherals for their new computer.
-Cate graduated from the University of California, Berkeley and later enrolled as a doctoral student at Carnegie Mellon University, where he did research on file systems with Thomas Gross, and also worked on allowing remote file systems to be mounted over FTP.
-However, with the rise of the Internet, Cate lost interest in his research and left the university without completing his dissertation, receiving a master's degree.

 In 1994, Cate moved to the British Overseas Territory of Anguilla to pursue business opportunities.
-He was attracted to Anguilla for several reasons, including the tropical climate, low taxes, and stable government compared to other Caribbean countries and territories.
-As he stated in an interview, "The country has many of the characteristics of a small town in the USA.
-Seems like everyone knows everyone ... [but] I could not imagine too many towns of 10,000 in the US having this much computer infrastructure."

 At first, Cate attempted to start an electronic money business.
 However, in those early years, local banks were wary of Cate's business model, which involved accepting credit cards over the Internet, and so instead he started an internet service provider, offering dial-up Internet access to island residents.
 Eventually, Cate's company, Offshore Information Services, expanded from the ISP business to offer company formation services, aimed at helping clients operate e-commerce businesses in Anguilla.
 OIS' servers ran software from C2Net, one of the early supporters of Transport Layer Security, in order to allow clients to offer secure online transactions to their customers.
 OIS also sold cryptographic software aimed at end-users in the finance sector.
-One motivation of Cate's work was to provide a haven from increasing internet censorship in China, France, Germany, and the United States; he mentioned the U.S.' Communications Decency Act of 1996 as an issue of major concern to him.
+One motivation of Cate's work was to provide a haven from increasing internet censorship in China, in France, Germany, and the United States; he mentioned the U.S.' Communications Decency Act of 1996 as an issue of major concern to him.
 His work prompted comparisons to the Bruce Sterling novel Islands in the Net.